 What documents do I need for the application?

-You can prepare a rental application days, weeks, or months before you find the perfect place—and doing so is the best way to make sure you get the apartment you want.
-While specific forms may vary, nearly all landlords will want to review the same general things: your income, your credit score, and your criminal background or eviction history (if applicable).
+You can prepare a rental application days, weeks, or months before you find the perfect place—and doing so is the best way to make sure you get the place you want.
+While specific forms may vary, nearly all landlords will want to review the same general things: your income, your credit score, your rental history, and your criminal background (if applicable).
+Flip can help you streamline this process—log in to order a credit report, figure out whether you need a guarantor, and request reference letters.

 Rental application form